jlw-ecoevo/biovcnet.github.io/_pages/conference-2021.md

 # Sponsors

-This event was funded in full by an grant from Code for Science & Society, made possible by grant number GBMF8449 from the Gordon and Betty Moore Foundation
+This event was funded in full by an grant from Code for Science & Society.
+The BVCN was made possible by grant number GBMF8449 from the Gordon and Betty Moore Foundation